imsiriki/reactTest/README.md

 # react-basic-authentication-example

-React - Basic HTTP Authentication Tutorial & Example
+React - test

-To see a demo and further details go to http://jasonwatmore.com/post/2018/09/11/react-basic-http-authentication-tutorial-example
+To see a test and further details go to https://github.com/imsiriki/reactTest